-Serum concentrations should be monitored in changing from extended phenytoin sodium capsules, USP to prompt phenytoin sodium capsules, USP, and from the sodium salt to the free acid form.
+Serum concentrations should be monitored in changing from extended phenytoin sodium capsules, USP, to prompt phenytoin sodium capsules, USP, and from the sodium salt to the free acid form.

 Dosage should be individualized to provide maximum benefit.
 In some cases, serum blood level determinations may be necessary for optimal dosage adjustments – the clinically effective serum level is usually 10 to 20 mcg/mL.
 With recommended dosage, a period of 7 to 10 days may be required to achieve steady-state blood levels with phenytoin and changes in dosage (increase or decrease) should not be carried out at intervals shorter than 7 to 10 days.

 Patients who have received no previous treatment may be started on one 100 mg extended phenytoin sodium capsule three times daily and the dosage then adjusted to suit individual requirements.
-For most adults, the satisfactory maintenance dosage will be one 100 mg capsule three to four times a day.
-An increase up to one 200 mg extended phenytoin sodium capsules, USP three times a day may be made, if necessary.
+For most adults, the satisfactory maintenance dosage will be one capsule three to four times a day.
+An increase up to two capsules three times a day may be made, if necessary.Once-a-Day Dosage

-In adults, if seizure control is established with divided doses of three 100 mg extended phenytoin sodium capsules daily, once-a-day dosage with 300 mg extended phenytoin sodium capsules may be considered.
+In adults, if seizure control is established with divided doses of three 100 mg extended phenytoin sodium capsules daily, once-a-day dosage with 300 mg of extended phenytoin sodium capsules may be considered.
 Studies comparing divided doses of 300 mg with a single daily dose of this quantity indicated absorption, peak plasma levels, biologic half-life, difference between peak and minimum values, and urinary recovery were equivalent.
 Once-a-day dosage offers a convenience to the individual patient or to nursing personnel for institutionalized patients and is intended to be used only for patients requiring this amount of drug daily.
-A major problem in motivating noncompliant patients may also be lessened when the patient can take this drug once a day.
+A major problem in motivating noncompliant patients may also be lessened when the patient can take this drug once-a-day.
 However, patients should be cautioned not to miss a dose, inadvertently.

 Only extended phenytoin sodium capsules are recommended for once-a-day dosing.
 Inherent differences in dissolution characteristics and resultant absorption rates of phenytoin due to different manufacturing procedures and/or dosage forms preclude such recommendation for other phenytoin products.
 When a change in the dosage form or brand is prescribed, careful monitoring of phenytoin serum levels should be carried out.Loading Dose

 Some authorities have advocated use of an oral loading dose of phenytoin in adults who require rapid steady-state serum levels and where intravenous administration is not desirable.
 This dosing regimen should be reserved for patients in a clinic or hospital setting where phenytoin serum levels can be closely monitored.
 Patients with a history of renal or liver disease should not receive the oral loading regimen.